cognitiveprince/paradox_docs/getting started.md

     Step 2.
 Type the code in the text box.

-    Step 3. click enter and you will see the output in the terminal.
+    Step 3.
+You will see the output in the terminal.

     Step 4.
 Right click on the code block, a menu will appear click on add input to add an input port and click on add output to add an output port.